 All along the Mediterranean Sea are endless beautiful destinations to visit.
 Such as the Balearic Islands, Cyprus, Amalfi Coast, Greek Islands, Malta and so many more.
 As well as along the Mediterranean you’ll find beaches along the Portugal Coast which faces the Atlantic Ocean including places such as the Algarve.

-Many cities in Europe have wonderful historic architecture.
-A few favourites include Dresden, Vienna and Barcelona.
-For some ideas on cities to visit read 10 of the best cities to visit in Europe.
+Europe has countless incredible cities to visit and many come with a fascinating history, top attractions and historic landmarks and architecture.
+A few of our favourites include Dresden, Vienna and Barcelona.
+For some ideas on cities and inspiration then read 10 of the best cities to visit in Europe.

 If history and culture is your thing you could consider places like Berlin, Krakow and Tallinn.
 Although most cities in Europe will be packed with enough to keep most history buffs entertained.